AERodgers/plugin_AERoPlot/README.md

 Known issues / future plans:
-* The option to display only outliers in the box plot component of the Ladefoged does not function yet.
+* ~~The option to display only outliers in the box plot component of the Ladefoged does not function yet.~~
-* The add / change colour options is not storing changes as intended.
+* ~~he add / change colour options is not storing changes as intended.~~
 * There will be an easily accessible archive to make facilitate the reproduction and alteration of previous plots.
 * Intelligibilty / intuitiveness of menus will be improved (feedback much appreciated and needed here).
 ___